These Are 12 of the Most Beautiful White Sand Beaches in Europe

 Travel Tips

-• Book a Glass-Bottom Boat Trip: Visit secluded beaches and go snorkeling for $25.89.
+• Book a Glass-Bottom Boat Trip: Visit secluded shores and go snorkeling for $25.89.

 • Try Local Cuisine: Try paella and sangria at Sa Lluna.